For top #MeToo legal duo, a pandemic year brings no pause

 Bennett, the Cuomo accuser, says she feels Katz is driven by her outrage at "the very audacity of these people in power who do the things they do — and that we are the ones who have to live in fear.”

 Banks, 53, attended law school at the University of Denver and spent her early professional years in the appellate division of the EEOC.
-She joined Katz at her previous firm, and in 2006 the two broke off and formed their own, Katz, Marshall & Banks, as Katz was recovering from breast cancer.
+She joined Katz at her previous firm, and in 2006 the two broke off and formed their own Washington employment and whistleblower firm, Katz, Marshall & Banks, as Katz was recovering from breast cancer.

 One of Banks' earliest inspirations came as a little girl, when, a huge baseball fan, she told her father she'd like to play for the Boston Red Sox one day — only to be informed there were no females on the team.
 “It struck me as so profoundly unfair and outrageous,” she said.
 “It really inspired me to think about sex discrimination."